evansosenko/legacy.evansosenko.com/README.md

 $ npm run deploy
 ```

-If `SOURCE_BRANCH` is set as a Travis CI environment variable,
-then commits pushed to that branch will be deployed automatically.
+Commits pushed to CircleCI deployment branches are deployed automatically.
-This requires `.travis/deploy.key.enc` to be encrypted on Travis,
+This requires a deployment key added to CircleCI.
-the corresponding decryption command in `.travis/deploy.sh`, and
-the corresponding public key added as a deploy key to the GitHub repository.

 ## Other Features